SM09081991/smartseq3-mutation-pipeline/pipeline.md

 ---

-## 📌 To Do
-- Automate in Snakemake or shell script
-- Extend to full-exome or CNV analysis with `GATK4` and `AllelicCNV`

----
 © 2025 – Ready to upload to GitHub.
 Add README + sample data + optional RMarkdown notebook for visualization.